 Skip to content

-Proposed Susitna Valley State Forest & Tanana Valley State Forest Expansion
+Proposed Tanana Valley State Forest Expansion

 Please email any comments or questions to stateforests@alaska.gov.

-By designating these lands as State Forests, management will be transferred to the Division of Forestry & Fire Protection (DOF), with a primary focus on timber management.
+By designating these lands as State Forest, management will be transferred to the Division of Forestry & Fire Protection (DFFP), with a primary focus on timber management.
 This will ensure the production, use, and replenishment of timber resources while still supporting other beneficial uses of public lands.
-This change provides reassurance to investors, including DOF, that their investments in forest activities, such as reforestation, will be worthwhile in the long run.
+This change provides reassurance to investors, including DFFP, that their investments in forest activities, such as reforestation, will be worthwhile in the long run.
 Investments in roads built for harvesting timber can be maintained for future use.
 Additionally, these forest roads will improve public access for recreational activities such as hunting, fishing, berry picking, and tourism.

 forest